twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 ___
 # The goal of moral life is to...
 Obtain holiness.
-IT calls us to discover who we are (Children of God), what awe are made for (God), and to be Christ-like to others. *Holiness is synonymous with true happiness.*
+It calls us to discover who we are (Children of God), what we are made for (God), and to be Christ-like to others. *Holiness is synonymous with true happiness.*
 <!--ID: 1746895307414-->